-Change of Control/Severance Benefits
+Change in Control/Severance Benefits

 Each of Messrs.
-Fontaine, DeMatteo, Morgan and Carlson has employment agreements as described in "Employment Agreements" below.
-Pursuant to these agreements, each executive's employment may be terminated upon death, disability, by GameStop with or without cause or by the executive within twelve months of a good reason event.
+DeMatteo, Fontaine, Raines, Carlson and Bartel has employment agreements as described in "Employment Agreements" below.
+Pursuant to these agreements, each executive's employment may be terminated upon death or disability by GameStop with or without cause (as defined) or by the executive within twelve months of a good reason event.
 If an executive's employment is terminated due to death or disability, by the Company with cause or by the executive without good reason, the executive is entitled to payment of base salary through the date of death, disability or termination of employment.

-A good reason event is defined as a change of control, a reduction in compensation or a material reduction in benefits or responsibilities, or a relocation of at least 50 miles.
-Among other things, the employment agreement includes a severance arrangement if the executive is terminated by GameStop without cause or by the executive for good reason, which provides each executive with his base salary through the term of the agreement, plus the average of the last three annual bonuses, with a one year minimum, plus the continuation of medical benefits for up to 18 months and the release of all stock option restrictions, including vesting provisions.
+A good reason event is defined as a material diminution in the executive's compensation, authority, duties or responsibilities, or a relocation of at least 50 miles.
+Among other things, the employment agreement includes a severance arrangement if the executive is terminated by GameStop without cause, by the executive by the "CIC Termination Date" (as defined) following a change in control (as defined) or by the executive for good reason, which provides each executive with his base salary through the term of the agreement, plus the average of the last three annual bonuses, with a one year minimum, plus the continuation of medical benefits for up to 18 months and the release of all stock option restrictions, including vesting provisions.